-Another aspect to this is to make sure that you respond to positive comments and reviews on social media and Google.
+Another aspect of this is to make sure that you respond to positive comments and reviews on social media and Google.
 Don’t only respond to negative comments.
-Find the positive ones and thank them for taking the time to share their positive experience.
+Find the positive ones and thank them for taking the time to share their positive experiences.
 The idea here is to show customers how much you value their voice.
-This will encourage your current customers to stay and draw in new customers as they see how your respond to and value your customers.
+This will encourage your current customers to stay and draw in new customers as they see how you respond to and value your customers.

 Create (and share) helpful content

-Market yourself as a helpful industry expert.
-Customers will be drawn to you if you show that you’re not only an expert in your field, but also that you’re helpful and willing to share your knowledge.
+Market yourself as a useful industry expert.
+Customers will be drawn to you if you show that you’re not only an expert in your field but also that you’re valuable and willing to share your knowledge.
 Consider having a part of your website that focuses on answering common questions, such as an FAQ section.
 Having answers to commonly asked questions and making those answers easy to find is a great way to show that you are anticipating your customers’ needs and questions.
 You can incorporate this content into your marketing campaign by directly sharing your helpful content on social media.

-Creating helpful content is an aspect of great customer service because it shows that you know what customers need.
-You’re showing them that you care about their experience and you pay attention to how your customers think and know what they’ll want to know.
+Creating helpful content is an aspect of excellent customer service because it shows that you know what customers need.
+You’re showing them that you care about their experience and you pay attention to how your customers think and can give them the information they need.
 Helpful content such as product information, FAQs, or even further industry information that they find useful will demonstrate to your customers that their experience is important.
-You can even ask your customers what they most want to know about your product or industry on social media and use that as a part of your marketing campaign.
+You can even ask your customers what they want to know most about your product or industry on social media and use that as a part of your marketing campaign.